johannst/dynld/02_process_init/README.md

 to the program like for example the `libc` and the `C-runtime (crt)` which contains the `_start` symbol and hence the first instruction executed.

-Passing `--trace` down to the `static linker` it sheds some light onto which input files the static linker actually processes.
+Passing `--trace` down to the `static linker` sheds some light onto which input files the static linker actually processes.
 ```bash
 echo 'void main() {}' | gcc -x c -o /dev/null - -Wl,--trace